 It seems like ASD always has school bonds on the ballot, why is that?

 ASD's mission is to educate students for success in life.
 Maintaining quality school facilities is essential to the support of this mission.
 This is no small task for a school district among the 100 largest in the U.S. The district owns 87 schools and six support facilities, consisting of more than 7.7 million square feet of space, at a present value of about $2.4 billion.
 A quality school's functional life without major renewal ranges from between 30 years to 50 years.
-For 87 schools, this would require the district to present bond ballot propositions for two to three major renewals every year.
+For 87 schools, this would require the district to present bond ballot propositions for two to three major renewals every two years.
 This does not consider that many schools were built during the 1960s and 1970s at a time of pronounced population growth; they are now candidates for renewal.

 Why is the district requesting voter approval of bond issues at a time of economic uncertainty?